Starmansom/Video-Card/README.md

 # Video-Card
-This repository contains schematic for a Video Card developed using Proteus
+This repository contains schematic for a Video Card developed using Proteus 8 Professional

 Horizontal Sync Circuit and Vertical Sync Circuit are used to access the data bits stored in EEPROM which would be displayed on a monitor.
 The images of timing diagram as observed from the Oscilloscope is attached in the images section for reference